JanssenProject/jans/docs/admin/config-guide/auth-server-config/default-authentication-method-config.md

 ##  Using Text-based UI

-In Janssen, You can manage default authentication method using the [Text-Based UI](../config-tools/jans-tui/README.md) also.
+In Janssen, You can manage the default authentication method using the [Text-Based UI](../config-tools/jans-tui/README.md) also.

 You can start TUI using the command below: